 Social media is definitely coming into its own.
 A large number of people just use them for fun, but social sites can also be very good marketing tools.
-In 2014, it is even more vital that you establish a presence online through sites like Twitter, Facebook and Google+.
+It is now even more vital that you establish a presence online through sites like Twitter, Facebook and Google+.

 Google’s Hummingbird update revamped the way search works.
 As a result of the upheaval, social network activity now counts toward search engine rankings.
 This is a whole new world of optimization and one that will take many sites a while to implement.
 You can get ahead of the competition by adding social sites to your optimization strategy now.

 There are dozens of social media websites available to business owners.
 It can be a little confusing to sift through them all and find the best option for your needs.
 Google+ and Twitter have both proven to affect site rankings and should be high on your list of sites to use.
 However, you will need to go where your audience is.

 It can be very difficult to maintain a regular presence on more than two or three social media sites, so you will need to choose the right ones for your business.
 If you are handling the entire marketing campaign on your own, it’s best to start with one site and build from there once you have the hang of it.
 Another option is to outsource this part of the process.

 The first thing to consider is whether or not your audience frequents the site.
 If your audience is teen males, for example, they probably won’t be on Pinterest.
 Likewise, you are less likely to find senior citizens on Twitter.
 Know your audience and find the places they enjoy hanging out.

 - Format.
 Does your product or service lend itself best to photos, video or text?
 This will help determine where you choose to promote your company.
 Some networks, such as Facebook, are ideal for multiple formats.

 - SEO.
 Not all social networks are identical in the impact they have on search engine rankings.
 Google+, Twitter and YouTube tend to have the biggest effect, but many other sites are also good for SEO.